cplmakerlab/cplmakerlab.github.io/_slidedecks/learning-to-code-in-chicago.md

       &nbsp;

-      **University Program:** A degree demonstrates you have been educated in a variety subjects.
-Degrees take longer, there are different requirements for an Associates Degree (generally 2 years) and a Bachelors degree (generally 4 years).
+      **University Program:**&nbsp;Degrees take longer, there are different requirements for an Associates Degree (generally 2 years) and a Bachelors degree (generally 4 years).

       &nbsp;